Hgreen528/Hgreen528.github.io/README.md

 ---

 ### **1. Project Overview**
 Monogatari is a full-stack web application born from my personal journey of achieving fluency in Japanese as an adult.
-My own learning was defined by a process of heavy immersion — constantly reading native materials while cross-referencing dictionaries and grammar guides.
+My own learning was defined by a process of heavy immersion, constantly reading native materials while cross-referencing dictionaries and grammar guides.
 This project's core mission is to replicate the pedagogical value of that immersive process in a streamlined, user-friendly package.

 The application leverages a backend AI generation pipeline to create unique, bilingual stories tailored to a user's learning level, bridging the gap between beginner textbooks and the seemingly overwhelming complexity of native-level content.